newgala/labsRepo/README.md

 ### Insight

-1. Our model can predict a customer accepting or declining the credit card offer with an accuracy of 84%
+1. Our model can predict the incident of  of 84%
 2. We suspect the following features to impact the customers decision to accept the most:

     mailer type